 Graduates of the programme will:

-- be equipped with the requisite technical knowledge in accounting and the skills, character and competencies required for the prudent management of organizational resources.
+- Be equipped with the requisite technical knowledge in accounting and the skills, character and competencies required for the prudent management of organizational resources.

-- be able to prepare and present financial reports in accordance with International Financial Reporting Standards, and the institutional, legal and regulatory framework of Ghana.
+- Be able to prepare and present financial reports in accordance with International Financial Reporting Standards, and the institutional, legal and regulatory framework of Ghana.

-- be provided with opportunities for career development and advancement in the field of accountancy
+- Be provided with opportunities for career development and advancement in the field of accountancy, develop an entrepreneurial mind-set for success in their chosen career paths.

 Semester-by-semester schedule